 Citations

-APA Citation, 7th Edition (style guide)
+APA Citation, 7th Edition (Style Guide)

-Chicago / Turabian - Author Date Citation, 17th Edition (style guide)
+Chicago / Turabian - Author Date Citation, 18th Edition (Style Guide)

-Lasteyrie, C. de 1759-1849 and Benjamin Thompson.
+Lasteyrie, C. de (Charles), 1759-1849 and Benjamin Thompson.
 1810.
 An Account of the Introduction of Merino Sheep Into the Different States of Europe, and At the Cape of Good Hope: Describing the Actual State of These Animals, the Number of Them, the Different Modes of Treatment Which They Experience, and the Advantages Which They Render to Agriculture, Manufactures, and Commerce.
-London: Printed for John Harding.
+Printed for John Harding.

-Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 17th Edition (style guide)
+Chicago / Turabian - Humanities (Notes and Bibliography) Citation, 18th Edition (Style Guide)

-Lasteyrie, C. d.
-1. and Thompson, B. (1810).
+Lasteyrie, C. d. and Thompson, B. (1810).
 An account of the introduction of merino sheep into the different states of europe, and at the cape of good hope: describing the actual state of these animals, the number of them, the different modes of treatment which they experience, and the advantages which they render to agriculture, manufactures, and commerce.
 London: Printed for John Harding.

-MLA Citation, 9th Edition (style guide)
+MLA Citation, 9th Edition (Style Guide)

-Note!
-Citations contain only title, author, edition, publisher, and year published.
+Note: Citations contain only title, author, edition, and publisher.
+Only UCL Harvard citations contain the year published.
 Citations should be used as a guideline and should be double checked for accuracy.
-Citation formats are based on standards as of August 2021.
+Citation formats are based on standards as of May 2025.

 More Like This